ThKrypt/QualCoder/08-Coding-Images.md

 * Press + or - buttons to enlarge or shrink the image.

+* Ctrl Z to restore the last unmarked coding area.

 ![Code image screen](https://qualcoder.files.wordpress.com/2021/05/code_image.png)

 ## Convenience buttons underneath the files list